 The 12th GT Award Goes to the “1970 Chevrolet Camaro”

 The Gran Turismo Awards SEMA (GT Awards hereafter) selects the finest custom car out of the cars on display at the SEMA (Specialty Equipment Market Association) show held in Las Vegas, Nevada.
-On the 6th of November, the final selection for the 12th annual GT Awards took place, where Gran Turismo series producer Kazunori Yamauchi selected the “GoPro 'Rampage' 1970 Camaro” for the grand “Best in Show” award.
+On November 6 (local date), the final selection for the 12th annual GT Awards took place, where Gran Turismo series producer Kazunori Yamauchi selected the “GoPro “Rampage” 1970 Camaro” for the grand “Best in Show” award.

 Once again this year, the individual categories of the GT Awards were judged by famous media and motor journalists of the US.
 Out of the fantastic machines that filled the convention center halls, the following 5 cars were selected as category winners: